BrightcoveLearning/s-ott/README.md

 # s-ott-plugins

-Documents for Brightcove OTT products
+Documents for Brightcove OTT products - Test for script location